 - Find a niche you’re comfortable writing about and you have experience in.
 If you've worked in the fitness industry, consider yourself qualified.

-- Find a brand name and domain name that’s catchy but isn’t too specific.
+- Find a brand name and domain name that’s catchy but isn’t too specific or hard to spell.

 - Register your website, add social media accounts, research and write low competition articles.

 Finding a niche

 It’s important to focus on a niche that isn’t dominated by one player or saturated with lots of competitors.
 The “lose weight” niche is a good example of a topic to avoid.
 But you can still pick a sub-niche that isn’t yet targeted by other blogs.

 What kind of topic are you interested in?
 Fitness for beginners, personal trainer advice, outdoor circuit training, vegetarian fitness, personal fitness, keto diet blogging, fitness for working mums.
 Once you have a few ideas, it's time to check how easy or hard it would be to break into that niche.

 Two methods for deciding on a niche for your blog:

 - Choose a broad niche but write in one category at a time: a long-term approach

 - Choose a narrow niche and write in all categories of that niche: the short-to-mid term approach

 Both ways have advantages and disadvantages.
 I can’t tell you which to choose but think about your long-term goals.

 In marketing and SEO world, a keyword refers to a search term in Google.
 Keywords are topics, words, or phrases that someone types into the search engine.

 Keywords like “vegan recipes” get thousands of searches a month.
 (Recipe posts are very popular.
 Recipe with fitness topics is a great content marketing niche) Keywords like “best vegan recipes for kids” get fewer searches, but are easier to rank high on Google for.

 When we say that a website or blog post ranks for a keyword, we mean that it appears in Google searches.
 To “rank high” means that the post appears near the top of the results.
 Website URLs that appear near the top of the search results are more likely to get clicked.